Reading and writing Parquet files#

 An Arrow Dictionary type is written out as its value type.
 It can still be recreated at read time using Parquet metadata (see “Roundtripping Arrow types” below).

-Roundtripping Arrow types#
+Roundtripping Arrow types and schema#

 While there is no bijection between Arrow types and Parquet types, it is possible to serialize the Arrow schema as part of the Parquet file metadata.
 This is enabled using ArrowWriterProperties::store_schema().